farmup/farmup-prototype/README.md

 farmup.mx
 ======

-Initial prototypes for the MIT GFSA startup farmup.
+Initial semi-functional prototypes for the MIT GFSA startup FarmUp.
+Inteded to do customer validation and feedback.